 End War/Sustain Peace – Here is the transformation from war-making to peace-building.
-Ending war and reducing military spending are a prerequisite for a peaceful and sustainable future.
+Ending war and reducing military spending is a prerequisite for a peaceful and sustainable future.
 Also creating institutions to keep the peace.

-Social Justice/Human Rights/Government – Establishing human rights and social justice upheld by government is critical to establishing and maintaining a culture of peace.
+Social Justice/Human Rights/Government – Establishing human rights and social justice upheld by a government is critical to establishing and maintaining a culture of peace.
 There can be no peace without justice.

 Alternative Economics/Business – Searching for an ethical basis for economics and business that is based upon sharing for the common good and a concern for the well-being of all people and the planet.